mackenziekbrooks/dci102-f20-humanities-data/docs/assignments.md

 * Due Friday, November 13th, at 11:59pm.
 * Submit as a document in Canvas.
 * 500-1000 words.
-* Address the following:
+* Address the following.
+Your answers should be about the course as a whole, not just your project topic.
 	* What have you learned?
+Which of these things is most important to you?
+What did you learn about the material that you didn't expect?
+What did you learn about yourself?
 	* What has been challenging?
+Why?
-	* Think back to the start of class.
+	* Think back to the start of class and blog post #1.
 How has your relationship with technology changed?
 What about your conception of data?
+Have you met your own goals for this course?
+	* Revisit the [objectives](../#course-objectives) for this course.
+Did we address those objectives?
 	* If you could do it all again, what would you do differently?
-	* How can you apply the skills of this course in future courses or non-academic endeavors?
+	* How can you apply the things you learned in this course to future courses or non-academic endeavors?